Footprints of Axion-Like Particle in Pulsar Timing Array Data and James Webb Space Telescope Observations: Gravitational Waves and Primordial Structures from Axion-like particle physics

+The first line in Eq.~\ref{equ:GW} corresponds to the scenario in which closed domain walls escape into baby universe, where $\kappa$ is the fraction of the radiation fluid set in motion by the sound waves.
+The second line pertains to the case of closed domain wall collapse into PBHs.
+It is important to note that there exists a critical size for the closed domain wall below which will always collapse into PBHs, resulting in a maximal PBH mass and a corresponding frequency that separates the two sources of GWs in Eq.~(\ref{equ:GW}).
+The critical size is determined by the moment when the energy density of the closed domain wall becomes dominant over that of the radiation fluid inside, given by the equation $\sigma R^2\simeq \rho_r R^3 = M_{\rm pl}^2 R$.
+Taking into account the redshift from that moment to the current time, the frequency of the turning point is given by

+where $a$ is the scale factor and $M_{\rm pl}=2.43\times10^{18}~\rm GeV$ is the reduced Planck mass. $t_0$ is the current age of the universe, and $\Omega_m$ represents the matter density of the universe.
+On each side of the turning frequency, the GW spectrum follows a simple power-law form, which can be compared with current observations based on PTA data.

-The James Webb Space Telescope (JWST) Cosmic Evolution Early Release Science (CEERS) program detected galaxies at extremely high redshifts ($z$) during its initial observations.
-The program utilized the Near Infrared Camera (NIRCam) to capture multi-band images at $1-5\mathrm{\mu}\mathrm{m}$ in a "blank" field that overlapped with existing Hubble Space Telescope (HST) imaging.
-However, the presence of six massive galaxies challenges current theoretical frameworks of early structure formation, including the standard $\Lambda\mathrm{CDM}$ model, as it suggests a star formation efficiency ($\epsilon$) of $\epsilon=0.99$ at $z=9$ and $\epsilon=0.84$ at $z=7.5$, which appears implausible.
-Nevertheless, the presence of massive primordial black holes (PBHs) with the mass distribution determined by the mass spectrum of collapsing domain walls may have seeded the primordial universe by primordial nonlinear structures that facilitated galaxy formation.
-In the vicinity of the forming wall the energy density of ALP condensate is enhanced, strengthening this effect of primordial inhomogeneity.
-The axion closed wall is known to generate a cluster of primordial black holes, and their masses follow a distribution ranging from minimal to maximal mass.
+On the other hand, the ALP closed wall network can significantly affect the primordial structure of the universe.
+Recently, the James Webb Space Telescope has successfully detected the galaxies at extremely high redshifts $z$ \cite{curtislake2023spectroscopic, Robertson:2022gdk}.
+This program employed the Near Infrared Camera to capture multi-band images ranging from $(1-5)\mathrm{\mu}\mathrm{m}$ in a designated ``blank'' field that coincided with existing Hubble Space Telescope (HST) imaging.
+However, the presence of six massive galaxies poses a challenge to the current theoretical frameworks of the early structure formation, as it implies a star formation efficiency, e.g., $\epsilon=0.99$ at $z=9$ and $\epsilon=0.84$ at $z=7.5$, which appears implausible in the standard $\Lambda$CDM \cite{Boylan-Kolchin:2022kae, Lovell:2022bhx}.
+Nevertheless, within the regime where the star formation efficiency ranges from $0$ to $1$, the enhanced condensate may have served as the seed for primordial nonlinear structures that naturally align with the ALP closed wall.

-The principally maximum mass of a black hole is determined by ensuring that the wall does not locally dominate before entering the cosmological horizon.
-If the wall were to dominate locally, it would cause its separation from the rest of the universe and creation of baby-Universe in this region.
-This condition in our axion closed wall scenario is thus,